Ajmal Ahmady

 Ajmal Ahmady (Persian/Pashto: اجمل احمدی) is an Afghan-American economist and politician who formerly served as the Acting Governor of the Central Bank of Afghanistan, Da Afghanistan Bank, the Acting Minister of Commerce and Industry of Afghanistan, the Senior Economic Advisor to the President of Afghanistan, and represented Afghanistan on the Turkmenistan-Afghanistan-Pakistan-India (TAPI) natural gas pipeline.

 He was born in Afghanistan and grew up in the United States.
 He studied at Harvard University, and worked in the fields of economic development and investment management before returning to Afghanistan in 2014 to work in senior positions within the Afghan government.

-He left Afghanistan on August 15, 2021, and is now a M-RCBG Senior Fellow at the Harvard Kennedy School.

 Early life

 Ajmal Ahmady was born in Kabul during the same week as the Saur Revolution.
 He spent his childhood in Afghanistan, Pakistan, Germany, and the United States.